top of page

 • How does this compare to what’s already on shelves?

 👉 What you can do: Instead of just asking, “Is this good?” ask, “Is this commercial?”
 Study recent comp titles.
 Analyze what makes them hooky and pitchable.
+And be honest with yourself about where your book sits in the market—not where you wish it sat.

 2. Your Query Letter Needs Love

 I’ve seen fantastic manuscripts buried under query letters that were confusing, too long, missing key info, or wildly mismatched with the tone of the book.
+I've also seen the reverse: a sharp, well-crafted query for a manuscript that didn't deliver on its promise.

 If your query doesn’t immediately show me who the book is for and why it matters, I might not even get to your pages—because I get hundreds of queries a month, and I only have so much bandwidth.